 - Traditional IRA

-Another one most people will be familiar with.
+Another tax efficient investing option most people will be familiar with.
 These are tax deductible contributions to a retirement account where you pay taxes on the withdrawal.
 This one is so low for two reasons.
 One, you can only choose this account at the expense of a Roth IRA for your $5,500 a year contribution.
 I would suggest the ROTH IRA is more valuable for most.
 Add to that if you are married and making over $99K or single and making over $62K, then your deduction amounts will phase out, fully disappearing by $119K and $72K respectively.
 If you have a low enough tax bracket a Traditional IRA may come out ahead of the Roth IRA.
 Also if you have no access to a 401K a Traditional IRA may be your only pre-tax option other then a HSA.
 Otherwise I would only utilize a traditional IRA for the purposes of a Back Door Roth mentioned earlier.

 Since this one essentially fills up your IRA space, eliminating the availability of a traditional IRA or Roth IRA, it falls way down the list.
 It’s also going away this year, so I guess most people agreed.